compsoc-edinburgh/typesig-website/pages/resources/domain-theory.md

 permalink: "/resources/domain-theory"
 ---

 These are resources from a lecture series run by Professor [Liam O'Connor](https://liamoc.net) in Spring 2024.
+An updated version of these notes can be found on [his website](https://liamoc.net/forest/dt-001Y/index.xml).

 ### Content